-- The storage, cooking, and other preparation of food anywhere in a residence hall unless the College has provided “or expressly sanctioned” refrigerators, ranges, ovens, microwave ovens, or other facilities clearly designed to be used for such purpose(s).
+- The storage, cooking, and other preparation of food anywhere in a residence hall unless the University has provided “or expressly sanctioned” refrigerators, ranges, ovens, microwave ovens, or other facilities clearly designed to be used for such purpose(s).

 - Causing a false alarm, discharging a fire extinguisher, breaking or damaging an exit light, activating a heat or smoke detector, or removing or tampering with any fire or safety equipment is strictly prohibited.
 Law prohibits the covering of smoke detectors.

 - Any item, behavior, or action that impedes egress from the building, compromises fire alarm system or sprinkler system operation, or diminishes the overall fire safety of the residence.

 All electrical appliances must be UL or ETL approved and in good working order.
 Electrical appliances are not permitted which: (1) have exposed heating units; and (2) are used for cooking foods, except hotpots, popcorn poppers and coffee makers contained in an enclosed unit.
 Any cooking equipment that can produce grease or has an exposed heating element is prohibited.
 One microwave oven not to exceed 700 watts and one refrigerator not to exceed 5 cubic feet are permitted in each bedroom.

 The University reserves the right to limit or prohibit altogether the use of any appliance which causes or may cause unusual energy usage and/or constitutes a potential fire hazard.
 Each resident must provide a surge protector for his or her computer.